Avichaurasia/NeuroIDBench/README.md

 name: "BrainInvaders2015a"

 dataset:
-  - name: BrainInvaders2015a
+  - name: brainModels.BrainInvaders2015a
     from: datasets

 pipelines:

   "AR+PSD+SVM":
     - name: AutoRegressive
-      from: featureExtraction
+      from: brainModels.featureExtraction

     - name: SVC
       from: sklearn.svm